Inductive Biases for Deep Learning of Higher-Level Cognition: About Inductive Biases

-\paragraph{Inductive Biases as Data.} We can think of inductive biases or priors and built-in structure as ``training data in disguise'', and one can compensate lack of sufficiently powerful priors by more data.
-Interestingly, different inductive biases may be equivalent to more or less data (could be exponentially more data): we suspect that inductive biases based on a form of compositionality (like distributed representations \citep{pascanu2013number}, depth~\citep{montufar2014number}and attention \citep{attention, vaswani2017attention}) can potentially also provide a larger advantage (to the extent that they apply well to the function to be learned).
-On very large datasets, the advantage of inductive biases may be smaller, which suggests that transfer settings (where only few examples are available for the new distribution) are interesting to evaluate the advantage of inductive biases and of their implementation.
+\paragraph{Inductive Biases as Data.} We can think of inductive biases or priors and built-in structure as ``training data in disguise'', and one can compensate lack of sufficiently powerful priors by more data \citep{welling2019we}.
+Interestingly, different inductive biases may be equivalent to more or less data (even possibly exponentially more data): we suspect that inductive biases based on a form of compositionality (like distributed representations \citep{pascanu2013number}, depth~\citep{montufar2014number} and attention \citep{attention, vaswani2017attention}) can potentially also provide a larger advantage (to the extent that they apply well to the function to be learned).
+In general, priors can be imperfect and this shows most with large datasets.
+Even for good priors, the advantage of inductive biases may be smaller on very large datasets, which suggests that transfer settings (where only few examples are available for the new distribution) are interesting to evaluate the advantage of inductive biases and of their implementation.

-\paragraph{Inductive Biases and Ease of Learning.} Interestingly, we observe a link between the advantage that an inductive bias brings in terms of generalization and the advantage it brings in terms of ease of optimization (e.g. attention, or residual connections).
-This makes sense if one thinks of the training process as a form of generalization inside the training set.
-With a strong inductive bias, the first half of the training set already strongly constrains what the learner should predict on the second half of the training set, which means that when we encounter these examples, their error is already low and training thus convergences faster.